Timmsy1998/pinboard-app/docs/README.md

     ```

 3. **Navigate to the local environment**:
-    The local environment should be accessible at either http://127.0.0.1:8000/ or http://localhost:8000
+    The local environment should be accessible at either http://127.0.0.1:8000/ or http://localhost:8000/

-## API

-**To Be Built**
+    The frontend for this application is viewable at http://127.0.0.1:8000/links or http://localhost:8000/links

 ## Dependencies